Nevada Republicans say Sisolak tax renewal plan gives them leverage

 CARSON CITY — Nevada Gov. Steve Sisolak fleshed out his spending requests Thursday with the release of an $8.9 billion proposed budget that puts the cost of teacher raises, one of his signature proposals, at $180 million over two years.

-While pledging no new taxes in his state of the state address Wednesday night, the Democrat is proposing retention of two taxes that were scheduled to be reduced or phased out at the end of fiscal year in June.
-Keeping them will bring about $138 million over the state’s next two-year budget cycle, or biennium, that starts July 1.
+While pledging no new taxes in his State of the State address Wednesday night, the Democrat is proposing retention of two taxes that were scheduled to be reduced or phased out at the end of fiscal year June 30.
+Keeping them would generate $138 million over the two-year budget period that will start July 1.

-But such an extension, Republican lawmakers said Thursday, is a new tax in everything but name and will require a two-thirds majority vote of the Legislature to be approved.
+But Republican lawmakers said Thursday that such an extension is a new tax in everything but name and would require a two-thirds majority vote of the Legislature.
 Democrats hold that supermajority in the 42-seat Assembly but are one vote short of it in the 21-member Senate.

 The administration is assessing what the required voting threshold is for extending the taxes.
-A clearer case exists for a two-thirds threshold for the business tax, but the government services tax might be extended by simple majority.
+A clearer case exists for a two-thirds threshold for the business tax, but the government services tax might qualify for extension by simple majority.

 Republican lawmakers don’t see a distinction.